from `bindings/python/examples/quickstart.py`

 visual.data('pos', pos)

-# We run the main event loop, which will display the canvas until Escape is pressed or the
+# We run the main rendering loop, which will display the canvas until Escape is pressed or the

 # window is closed.